insoomnia1/illeniumdocs.github.io/docs/free-resources/illenium-appearance/themes.md

 title: Theme Configuration
 ---

-fivem-appearance comes with 2 themes, `default` and `qb-core` and `qb-core` is set as the default one.
+illenium-appearance comes with 2 themes, `default` and `qb-core` and `qb-core` is set as the default one.

 ### Switch between themes